KerosuoLab/Shapemetrics/README.md

 Here, outside the lines, don't change anyting
 ```
 Anything outside the lines is not needed to change, and possible errors do not come from parts outside the lines.
+Lines are only in the script file, not in this example file.

 ## Input data